Odds to win the PGA Championship 2020

 PGA Championship 2019 Betting Picks

-Our pick is Rory McIlroy, who is also a big hitter and is back in form and looking good.
-We expect him to have a big 2019, and he is certainly worth an early wager at odds around +1200.
+Following his come-from behind US Masters victory, Tiger Woods is back to favorite status as he leads the PGA Championship field as chalk.
+Our "way to early" pick is Rory McIlroy, who is also a big hitter and is back in form and looking good.
+We expect him to have a big 2019, and he's worth an early wager at odds around 11.00.
+Stick with us for full PGA Championship coverage.

 |#1||$250||$250 Bonus on your 1st Deposit!||Review||Play Now|